material-components/material-components-android/docs/components/ProgressIndicator.md

 ### Rounded corners

-Progress indicators can have rounded corners via `app:trackCornerRadius` or the `setTrackCornerRadius` method.
+Progress indicators can have rounded corners via `app:trackCornerRadius` (in dp or fraction) or the `setTrackCornerRadius` and `setTrackCornerRadiusFraction` methods.

 ### Types